apache/druid/docs/content/operations/other-hadoop.md

 `mapreduce.job.user.classpath.first = true`.
 This instructs Hadoop to prefer loading Druid's version of a library when there is a conflict.

+Generally, you should only set one of these parameters, not both.

 These properties can be set in either one of the following ways:

 - Using the task definition, e.g. add `"mapreduce.job.classloader": "true"` to the `jobProperties` of the `tuningConfig` of your indexing task (see the [batch ingestion documentation](../ingestion/batch-ingestion.html)).